AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/security-tab.md

 ## [!UICONTROL POST activities details table]

-The **[!UICONTROL POST activities details table]** frame shows the POST activities for the site from the Fastly logs.
-It also shows all the details from the Fastly log for these requests.
+The **[!UICONTROL POST activities details table]** frame shows the POST activities for the site from the [!DNL Fastly] logs.
+It also shows all the details from the [!DNL Fastly] log for these requests.
 It is limited to the last 2000 requests.
 ![POST-activities-details](../../assets/tools/observation-for-adobe-commerce/POST-activities-details.jpeg)

 ## [!UICONTROL Guest Carts activities]